 How to Store Wheatgrass

-The easiest way to store wheat grass is just to let it grow and snip it as you use it.
+The easiest way to store wheatgrass is just to let it grow and snip it as you use it.
 Sometimes this option isn’t practical though.
 In this case, you can cut your wheatgrass and store it in an airtight container in the refrigerator.
-You can also store your wheatgrass in baggies, but some people prefer not to use storage containers made of plastic because the plastics can leech into your food.
-You can store freshly snipped wheatgrass in the refrigerator for up to seven days, although it looses some of its nutrients as the days pass.
+You can also store your wheatgrass in baggies, but some people prefer not to use storage containers made of plastic because the plastics can leach into your food.
+You can store freshly snipped wheatgrass in the refrigerator for up to seven days, although it loses some of its nutrients as the days pass.

 You can also store wheatgrass juice, but it should never be kept in the refrigerator because it will spoil quickly–within hours.
 Instead, store excess wheatgrass in the freezer.
 You can pour it into ice cube trays to make easy serving sizes.
 When thawing it out for use, thaw it quickly instead of on the counter or in the refrigerator, because it will spoil within just an hour or so of being thawed.

 What is wheatgrass juice worth to the body nutritionally?
 This is up to debate, but it’s easy to measure the nutritional value of the plant.
 Wheatgrass juice contains Vitamins A, C, E, K, and B6.
 It also has a full range of minerals such as iron, copper, selenium, zinc, and manganese and plenty of potassium.
 Some people claim that wheatgrass contains many times the nutritional value of other vegetables, but this simply isn’t true.
 It’s actually equivalent to any other dark leafy greens.

 What are the proven health benefits of Wheatgrass?

 Let us enumerate the various wheatgrass benefits